michaelsuzukisagi/Fetch/readme.md

 ###TODO
 1. Check that we dont over write files in content folder.
 2. Remove hard coded values.
+3. Try against other sites
-3. imporve on test to include a jetty loader.
+4. imporve on test to include a jetty loader.